ibm-cloud-docs/cloud-object-storage/object-lock.md

 To extend the retention period of an object, simply send a request to set a new, longer, retention period.
 The old value will be overwritten with the new, assuming the requester has the `cloud-object-storage.object.put_object_lock_retention` and `cloud-object-storage.object.put_object_lock_retention_version` actions.

+### Reducing a retention period
+{: #ol-terminology-retention-period-reduce}

+For objects protected under GOVERNANCE mode, authorized users can reduce the retention period to an earlier date, provided they include the `x-amz-bypass-governance-retention` header in the request and have the appropriate permissions (`cloud-object-storage.object.bypass_governance_retention`, `cloud-object-storage.object.put_object_lock_retention` and `cloud-object-storage.object.put_object_lock_retention_version`).

+Objects under COMPLIANCE mode cannot have their retention period reduced or removed before the retain-until-date expires.
+{: attention}

 ### Legal Hold
 {: #ol-terminology-legal-hold}